visioforge/.Net-SDK-s-samples/Media Blocks SDK/WPF/CSharp/Social Networks Streamer Demo/readme.md

-# Media Blocks SDK .Net - Facebook Streamer Demo (WPF)
+# Media Blocks SDK .Net - Social Networks Streamer Demo (WPF)

-Facebook Streamer Demo is an application that uses the Media Blocks SDK .Net to stream from webcams to Facebook Live in WPF applications.
+Social Networks Streamer Demo is an application that uses the Media Blocks SDK .Net to stream from webcams to YouTube or Facebook Live in WPF applications.

 ## Features

+- Video streaming to YouTube
 - Video streaming to Facebook Live
 - Video preview